marcoverl/CVUserGuide/source/ManagingStorage.rst

 Sharing a volume between multiple (virtual) machines
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-As discussed in ?, a volume may be attached to a single instance.
+As discussed in :ref:`Volumes<volumes>`, a volume may be attached to a single instance.
 However it can be shared with other virtual machines of the Cloud (and/or with other hosts) using NFS.